 Injection Moulding is an extremely popular manufacturing process whereby primarily plastic products are mass-produced.
 Injection Moulding is used to mass-produce parts due to its high levels of accuracy, affordable unit costs and short lead times.
-The process of injection moulding involves molten polymer is injected into a mould with speed and precision, cooling quickly forming into the shape of the mould.
+The process of injection moulding involves molten polymer being injected into a mould with speed and precision, cooling quickly forming into the shape of the mould.

-Plastic injection moulding products are used every day by society, in various industries.
+Plastic injection moulding products are used every day by society in various industries.
 With up to 85,000 different polymers and finishes to select from, there are many options to consider, such as budget, design, product application, chemical composition and mechanical properties, to name a few.

 Get It Made has comprised a list of the main factors to consider when considering which material to use for your plastic injection moulding project.
-By considering the whole composition of the plastic, design engineers and businesses can ensure the right material is used for their project.
+By considering the whole composition of the plastic, design engineers and businesses can ensure the suitable material is used for their project.

 Other considerations to bear in mind when deciding which material to injection mould include environmental conditions of the final product (including temperature, UV and flame resistance), aesthetic requirements and ergonomic requirements.
 All of these factors will need to be considered when selecting a plastic to injection mould, to ensure it is of the correct weight, flexibility and hardness to deal with the requirements of the end-user/end product.